 Where the taxpayer has made a capital loss, you first need to determine if the loss arises under one of the special circumstances that limit or expand the use of that loss, see below.

 Enterprise investment scheme (EIS) and seed enterprise investment scheme (SEIS) are designed to encourage investment by individuals in unquoted trading companies.
-The social investment tax relief scheme (SITR) encourages investment by individuals in social enterprises, which may be unquoted companies, charities or other structures.
+The social investment tax relief scheme (SITR, as known as SI tax relief) encourages investment by individuals in social enterprises, which may be unquoted companies, charities or other structures.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.